qwe2820435o2/SceneGuide/Design/Fcm Pushing Design/Fcm Pushing Design (2) - Send To A Device Group.md

 Optimization Method:
 1. Combining the two dimensions of version and country into tables
-2. The Fcm service assembles the table name according to these two dimensions, and directly query the specified table
+2. The Fcm service assembles the table name according to these two dimensions and directly queries the specified table
-3. The original single-table offset becomes each sub-table has its own offset
+3. The original single-table offset becomes each sub-table has its offset

-Advantages: There will be much less data in a single table, and the query efficiency will be higher
+Advantages: There will be much fewer data in a single table, and the query efficiency will be higher
 Disadvantages: The implementation method is more complicated and needs further verification
 ```